-Using a SOD holistic approach gives me the enthusiatic feeling of being sure everything is taken into account when conducting risk assessments and establishing risk management systems.
+Using a SOD holistic approach gives me the enthusiastic feeling of being sure everything is taken into account when conducting risk assessments and establishing risk management systems.

 RED Consulting AS

-Companies and Organisations with a long term R&D relationsship
+Companies and Organizations with a long-term R&D relationship

 GIGA-mapping used by TPG in consultancy workshops

 The workshop was so successful that several said "best meeting we've had."
 I think they never have had such open ended discussed for such long periods without derailing.
-It was a wonderful "maturation" process that preparations for the Giga Mapping which they really appreciated.
+It was a wonderful "maturation" process, those preparations for the Giga Mapping, which they really appreciated.

 Here are some quotes form TPG clients: